Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Generalization to Stochastic Rewards

 \end{theorem} \begin{lemma}When ${\pi}^\est_{k,m}$ is derived from the randomized empirical value iteration operation and applying our online subsampling execution in \cref{algorithm: online execution}, we get \end{lemma} \begin{proof}

 \emph{Rearranging this, we get:}

-Then, setting $\delta=\frac{1}{100\sqrt{k}}$, and setting $\Xi =10|\hat{\mathcal{G}}+\hat{\mathcal{L}}-\widecheck{\mathcal{G}}-\widecheck{\mathcal{L}}|k^{1/4}\sqrt{\ln(200\sqrt{k})}$ gives:
+Then, setting $\delta=\frac{1}{100\sqrt{k}}$, and setting $\Xi =10|\hat{\mathcal{G}}+\hat{\mathcal{L}}-\widecheck{\mathcal{G}}-\widecheck{\mathcal{L}}|^2 k\sqrt{\ln(200\sqrt{k})}$ gives:

-Then, applying the triangle inequality to $\epsilon_{k,m}$ allows us to derive a probabilistic bound on the optimality gap between $\hat{Q}_{k,m}^\est$ and $Q^*$, where the gap is increased by $\frac{1}{\sqrt{200k}}$, and where the randomness is over the stochasticity of the rewards.
-Then, the optimality gap between $V^{\pi^*}$ and $V^{{\pi}_{k,m}^\est}$, for when the policy $\hat{\pi}^\est_{k,m}$ is learned using \cref{algorithm: approx-dense-tolerable-Q-learning_random_rewards} in the presence of stochastic rewards obeying \cref{assumption: stochastic_bound} follows
+Applying the triangle inequality to $\epsilon_{k,m}$ allows us to derive a probabilistic bound on the optimality gap between $\hat{Q}_{k,m}^\est$ and $Q^*$, where the gap is increased by $\frac{1}{\sqrt{200k}}$, and where the randomness is over the stochasticity of the rewards. \\